Friday, 29 August 2025

 After morning tea I went wandering too.
 Slow and steady, not sure I would call it exercise but it is better than sitting reading I suppose.

 After lunch I put a stew and savoury scones in the Ecopot for dinner.
 Wayne & Sharon called in to see if we needed anything in Meeka as they were heading to the PO to pick up new skid plates - Wayne has worn his out on his 7000.
-The other couple are back in the shrubs over from us - forgotten their names already, should have written it down.
+Kevin and Denise are back in the shrubs over from us.
 Wayne said they had a big win, finding a 5.5g nugget so they are all enthused again.

 I went back to my gridding with renewed enthusiasm - might be a nice one out there for us.